Nesquiko/gym-journal/2023/workouts/5_friday.md

 ## 23.6.

 1. Deadlift with belt
+   - Same as with the squats on wednesday, legs were destroyed, but pushed through it
    - working sets: 2 x 155kg
 2. Explosive deadlift
+   - Last week this was flying, this week not so much
    - working sets: 3 x 4 x 100kg
 3. Stretching
    - lying bend leg on other side stretch: 3 x 15" per side